hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_group_of_ainauts_conducting_experiments_on_a_dista_ed940655-3f6c-4054-a260-e12d3688e1bb-0_2.content.md

 <!--
 Write me markdown content of website with wallpaper:

-"A group of AInauts conducting experiments on a distant planet, with a red sun setting behind them."
+"A group of Ainautes conducting experiments on a distant planet, with a red sun setting behind them."

 The header of the page should not be copy of the text but rather a real content of the website which is using this wallpaper.